-The Argus Group's Board of Directors is comprised of both Bermudian and non-Bermudian individuals who bring a wealth of local and international business experience.
-Their reputation and experience reflect the Argus Group's corporate values.
+The Group's Board of Directors is comprised of both Bermudian and non-Bermudian individuals who bring a wealth of local and international business experience.
+Their reputation and experience reflect the Group's corporate values.
 The composition reflects a blend of financial, insurance and business knowledge.
 A list of Directors is provided below with a brief professional resume on each.
-All of the Directors also either chair or serve on the boards of a number of AGH's subsidiary companies, or on key committees of the Group's Board of Directors.

-The Directors and Officers of AGH are listed below:
+All of the Directors also either chair or serve on the Boards of a number of AGH's subsidiary companies, or on key committees of the Group's Board of Directors.
+The Directors and Officers of AGH as at March 31, 2020, are listed below:

-Executive Director

-Alison S. Hill
+Executive Director Alison S. Hill